+Grade Assist:

-- 2. Grade Assist - Improves driving experience in hilly terrain or mountainous areas by providing additional grade (engine) braking and extends lower gear operation on uphill climbs. - Provides additional engine braking through the automatic transmission shift strategy which reacts to vehicle inputs (vehicle acceleration, accelerator pedal, brake pedal and vehicle speed). - Allows the transmission to select gears that will provide the desired engine braking based on the vehicle inputs mentioned above.
-This will increase engine RPM during engine braking.
+- Provides additional grade (engine) braking and extends lower gear operation on uphill climbs for hilly terrain or mountainous areas. - Provides additional engine braking through the automatic transmission shift strategy which reacts to vehicle inputs (vehicle acceleration, accelerator pedal, brake pedal and vehicle speed). - Allows the transmission to select gears that will provide the desired engine braking based on the vehicle inputs mentioned above.
+This will increase engine RPM during engine braking. - The grade assist lamp in the instrument cluster is illuminated.

-Overdrive Cancel with Grade Assist is designed to provide optimal gear selection in hilly terrain or mountainous areas.
+Grade assist is designed to aid the driver with optimal gear selection in hilly terrain or mountainous areas but is not intended for normal operation.
 It is recommended that you return to O/D (overdrive mode) on flat terrain to provide the best fuel economy and transmission function.

-To return to O/D (overdrive mode), press the transmission control switch again.
+To return to normal D (Drive) position (with O/D), press the transmission control switch again.

-- The overdrive cancel and grade assist lamp in the instrument cluster will not be illuminated. - The transmission will operate in gears one through six.
+- The grade assist lamp in the instrument cluster will not be illuminated. - The transmission will operate in gears one through six.